Haraldson/playbook/README.md

 Subscribe.
 If you are, say an ios developer, you should subscribe and participate in the ios playbook.

+## 👮 Requirement levels

+We use [RFC 2119](https://tools.ietf.org/html/rfc2119) to indicate requirement levels in our playbooks.

 ## License

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">